-Only stockholders of record at the close of business on the Record Date, Friday, April 9, 2004, are entitled to notice of and to vote at the Annual Meeting.
-As of the Record Date, there were shares of our common stock, par value \$0.01 per share, ("Common Stock") issued and outstanding.
+Only stockholders of record at the close of business on the Record Date, Monday, April 12, 2004, are entitled to notice of and to vote at the Annual Meeting.
+As of the Record Date, there were 159,713,033 shares of our common stock, par value \$0.01 per share, ("Common Stock") issued and outstanding.
 Each share of Common Stock is entitled to one vote on each matter submitted to the stockholders at the Annual Meeting.
 If you were a stockholder as of the Record Date, you are entitled to vote at the Annual Meeting, and we encourage you to attend and vote in person.
-HOWEVER, WHETHER OR NOT YOU INTEND TO ATTEND THE ANNUAL MEETING, THE BOARD OF DIRECTORS REQUESTS THAT YOU COMPLETE, SIGN, DATE AND RETURN THE ACCOMPANYING PROXY CARD IN ORDER TO ENSURE THE PRESENCE OF A QUORUM AT THE ANNUAL MEETING.
-A pre-addressed and postage-paid return envelope is enclosed for your convenience.
+HOWEVER, WHETHER OR NOT YOU INTEND TO ATTEND THE ANNUAL MEETING, THE BOARD OF DIRECTORS REQUESTS THAT YOU VOTE BY TELEPHONE OR OVER THE INTERNET OR COMPLETE, SIGN, DATE AND RETURN THE ACCOMPANYING PROXY CARD IN ORDER TO ENSURE THE PRESENCE OF A QUORUM AT THE ANNUAL MEETING.
+A pre-addressed and postage-paid return envelope is enclosed for your convenience, should you elect to vote by mail.

-Our principal executive offices are located at 10220-L Old Columbia Road, Columbia, Maryland 21046-1705, and our telephone numbers are (410) 290-5390 and (800) 262-0394 (toll free).
-We are first sending this Proxy Statement and accompanying Proxy Card and Annual Report on Securities and Exchange Commission ("SEC") Form 10-K for the fiscal year ended September 30, 2003 (our "2003 Annual Report on Form 10-K") to our stockholders on or about April , 2004.
+Our principal executive offices are located at 10220-L Old Columbia Road, Columbia, Maryland 21046-2364, and our telephone numbers are (410) 290-5390 and (800) 262-0394 (toll free).
+We are first sending this Proxy Statement and accompanying Proxy Card and Annual Report on Securities and Exchange Commission ("SEC") Form 10-K for the fiscal year ended September 30, 2003 (our "2003 Annual Report on Form 10-K") to our stockholders on or about April 22, 2004.